Seifert69/DikuMUD3/README.md

 # DikuMUD3
 DikuMUD III using HTML and websockets.

-GOING TO BE RELEASED BEFORE JULY 1 2020.
+D-Day June 21, 2020

-How to build & launch
+// How to build & launch

-#
+//
-# First build the binaries
+// First build the binaries
-#
+//
 cd vme/src/
 make all # add -j8 to compile on 8 threads in parallel

-#
+//
-# Make sure .def files are pre-processed
+// Make sure .def files are pre-processed
-#
+//
 cd ../etc/
 make all